ServiceStack/ServiceStack.Aws/docs/redis-guide.md

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticcache-redis-adv.png)
 > If you haven't already setup a security group exposing this port, you'll need to create one by [managing your VPC security groups](https://console.aws.amazon.com/vpc/home#securityGroups:).

-One you have reviewed your settings are correct, click **Launch Replication Group**.
+To finish, reviewed your settings and click **Launch Replication Group**.

 ## Enable Caching with ServiceStack.Redis
 Now you're your Redis nodes are ready, your AppHost can be configured to use them when deployed.
 AWS **does not allow external access** to ElastiCache servers, so they can only be used when your ServiceStack application is deployed.